FeliOdras/AnimatedCV/README.md

 This little project was created during the last week of the orientation course at [Digital Career Institute](https://digitalcareerinstitute.org/).
 It is a pure HTML and CSS based animation of my CV.
 I even managed to make this slighly responsive. *proud - just a little bit ;)*.

+Feel free to use the sourcecode and stylesheet and adapt it for your own purposes.

+**Have fun!**

 ![My image](https://raw.githubusercontent.com/FeliOdras/PortfolioWebsite/master/images/animatedCV.png)
 <hr>